daattali/beautiful-jekyll/_drafts/2017-01-27-how-to-reduce-the-bill-of-your-vmware-infrastructure.md

 >But the clock speed reduces as well !

-True, the denser the CPU, the slower are the cores.
+True, the denser the CPU, the slower the cores.

-_But why does in not bug me?_
+_Why does in not bother me?_

 >Because that's what most of virtualised environments need: More cores to increase the concurrency without doubling the count of sockets.